About us

 Nick Ruggiano chief executive officer, co-owner

-Nick Ruggiano, Boston-born, moved to the Pioneer Valley in his early teens.
+Nick Ruggiano, Quincy-born, moved to the Pioneer Valley in his early teens.
 He soon began working as a cook, using food as one of his many artistic mediums.
 After moving across the country, he was offered the position of Sous Chef to apprentice under an array of recognized French chefs who taught him a variety of eclectic skills, including how to debone a fish while blindfolded.
 Those experiences, combined with Nick’s determination and natural affinity for the craft, led to his early graduation from Le Cordon Bleu at the top of his class.
 After cooking for the Samsung group during the 2002 Winter Olympics, he made his way back East to the Blue Heron, where he became Chef de Cuisine.
 The Blue Heron aligns with his deepest values surrounding the culinary arts: the importance of love in cooking, commitment to community, and the celebration of food.

 Our Story